Ludolph of Saxony: Works

 It is possible that Ludolph also wrote the Speculum Humanae Salvationis.
 Other treatises and sermons now either lost or very doubtful have also been attributed to him.

+Influence

-At times, the famous work The Imitation of Christ has been attributed to Ludolph of Saxony.
-Even though this is incorrect, it is certainly the case that the author of that work draws on Ludolph's thought.
+At times, the Imitation of Christ has been attributed to Ludolph of Saxony.
+The 1913 Catholic Encyclopedia assesses this attribution as mistaken, but agrees that the Imitation draws on Ludolph's thought.

+Pope Francis sees Ludolph's work as influencing the development of devotion to the Sacred Heart of Jesus within monastic settings, in advance of its wider permeation throughout the Catholic church.